SCIInstitute/ShapeWorks/docs/dev/shapeworks-library.md

 # Using ShapeWorks as a library

 ShapeWorks can be used as a library, for example as part of an ITK based application.
-To do so, specify CMAKE_INSTALL_PREFIX and use `make install`:
+To do so, when building ShapeWorks, specify CMAKE_INSTALL_PREFIX and use `make install`:

 ```
 $ ccmake -DCMAKE_INSTALL_PREFIX=/path/to/sw/install